quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server MAY add reserved versions (as defined in {{Section 6.3 of QUIC}}) in Supported Version fields.

-Clients MUST ignore a Version Negotiation packet if it contains the Original Version attempted by the client (see {{downgrade}}).
-The client MUST also ignore a Version Negotiation packet that contains incorrect connection ID fields (see
+Clients will ignore a Version Negotiation packet if it contains the Original Version attempted by the client, as required by {{downgrade}}.
+The client also ignores a Version Negotiation packet that contains incorrect connection ID fields, as required by
-{{Section 6 of QUIC-INVARIANTS}}).
+{{Section 6 of QUIC-INVARIANTS}}.

 Upon receiving the Version Negotiation packet, the client SHALL search for a version it supports in the list provided by the server.
 If it doesn't find one,